 In a pre Covid world, commercial and office real estate investments appeared to be a safe bet.
 Throughout the pandemic companies adapted to the changing world and evolving worker needs, downsizing from a traditional corporate office set-up to accommodate hybrid or remote work models.
 In addition, smaller businesses such as restaurants, wellness studios and gyms were hit hard, with many forced to close.
 Landlords were suddenly struggling to maintain rental income, jeopardizing their livelihood.

 Coworking and flex office spaces provided a solution to meet everyone’s evolving needs.
-Companies shifting to a coworking, hybrid office, or flex office space can provide their remote workers with on-demand meeting rooms and a much needed sense of community, while enjoying greater flexibility and lower rental overheads.
+Companies shifting to a coworking, hybrid office, or flex office space like the Williamsburg shared office space can provide their remote workers with on-demand meeting rooms and a much needed sense of community, while enjoying greater flexibility and lower rental overheads.
 Landlords and real estate agents have found a new way to transform large previously undesirable empty buildings into beautifully designed open spaces complete with yoga studios, restaurants and gyms – the greatest victims of the pandemic.